-ADM 452 PA 410-102Public Relations and Marketing3-0-6
+ADM 452 Public Relations and Marketing 3-0-6 PA 410-102

-The course includes: the methods used to analyse marketing problems and the variables that affect the decision model of the manager.
+The course includes: the methods used to analyze marketing problems and the variables that affect the decision model of the manager.

 Concepts of marketing and terminology, the marketing managers working environment and tools available to him; evaluation and criticism of the different decision models, establishment of decision models, integration of controllable variables.